BOM-98/mental-maths-project-2/README.md

     -   The instruction modal pops up on page load to explain to the user the purpose of the website and how to play.
     -   It informs the user that there are 18 levels, and the game does not have a defined end.
     -   The start button is highlighted to begin the game, however the user can click anywhere on the page to start.
-    -   The modal the disappears as the game starts.
+    -   The modal then disappears as the game starts.

 ![Instruction Modal](https://github.com/BOM-98/mental-maths-project-2/blob/main/assets/images/instruction-modal.png)